Virginia's Election Day Arrives as Nation Watches Governor Race

 About 175,000 Fairfax County residents cast early and absentee ballots before the polls opened Tuesday morning, general registrar Scott Konopasek said.

-Konopasek said more than 14,000 people voted early on Saturday, setting a single-day record.
+More than 14,000 people voted early on Saturday, setting a single-day record, Konopasek said.

-Still, there was a line of people ready at the Fairfax Government Center when the doors opened.
+A line of people stood outside the Fairfax Government Center when the polls opened early Tuesday.

 “I was surprised to see so many people lined up by 6 o’clock,” Konopasek said.